brackenbit/supabase-custom-claims/README.md

 ## Testing

-Automated testing is set up with Vitest and React Testing Library.
+Automated testing is set up with Vitest, React Testing Library, and Playwright.

-(At this stage, coverage is very limited, with only MainNavbar included.)
+Unit testing has very limited coverage (only MainNavbar is included).

+E2E testing is also a work in progress, but a bit more substantial.
+It confirms that login is working, and tenant data is segregated.

 ## Building the Demo